Guest Post Submission Guidelines

 I maintain the right to reject submissions or to request that you revise & resubmit to better tailor the article to my audience.
 (You maintain the right to refuse, of course!).

-I aim to publish one guest post on the blog every two weeks.
+I aim to publish one guest post on the blog every week.
 Depending on the rate of submissions, your article may not be published immediately if accepted.
 I will share a proposed publishing date with you before we confirm your submission.

 I do not record audio versions of guest posts for the Well-Storied podcast at this time.